 Board Co-President, Urban Age Institute

-Jessie Feller is the Executive Director of Meeting of the Minds.
+Jessie F. Hahn is the Executive Director of Meeting of the Minds.
 Since 2010, she has built and managed the development of Meeting of the Minds into an international leadership platform for city-to-city learning.
 Jessie’s focus is identifying global urban sustainability, innovation, and technology best practices; developing platforms for city leaders to exchange best practices; spotlighting innovators; and building alliances and partnerships between the private sector, public sector, non-profit and philanthropic sectors.

 Previously, Jessie launched and ran the Regional Energy Policy Program at Regional Plan Association in New York City.
 She has written numerous articles which have been featured in NPR, Urban Age Magazine, The Record, RPA’s Spotlight on the Region, The Hartford Courant, among others.
 Previous to RPA, Jessie worked as a cluster specialist at Economic Competitiveness Group, as a Sustainability Fellow at the Portland Development Commission, and started her career at SMWM (now Perkins + Will) in their urban design studio.